 You might also have an introductory offer for them, which might persuade them to spend.

 There are many reasons that a customer might abandon their cart.
 It might be that they want to keep the item there to make it easy to find again once they have thought about their purchase.
-Alternatively, they might be put off by shipping fees, or delivery times or could just be shopping around for the best overall price.
+Alternatively, they might be put off by shipping fees, delivery times or could just be shopping around for the best overall price.

 Without email automation, these might all be lost sales.
 By creating a sequence that triggers on abandonment and sends an email at a certain length of time afterwards, you can remind customers to complete and then offer them an incentive to buy from you.
-With little effort on your behalf, you can close sales that otherwise would disappear.

-If you have a lead magnet, such as a whitepaper, pdf guide, cheat sheet, or similar, you will end up with a number of cold leads that all need nurturing.
+If you have a lead magnet, such as a whitepaper, pdf guide, cheat sheet or similar, you will end up with a number of cold leads that all need nurturing.
 This is when a well-planned email sequence comes into play.

 This sequence might look something like this: